shawenyao/jekyll-now/_posts/2018-09-26-When_Will-N(d1)-Be-the-Probability-of-Exercising-an-Option?.md

 title: When Will $N(d_1)$ Be the Probability of Exercising an Option?
 ---

-A proof by comparing change of measure and Black-Scholes formula.
+A proof by comparing change of measure with the Black-Scholes formula.

 Consider the value of a call option: